 What to do in a crisis

 Emergency situation?
 All people can experience or get into a state of crisis.
 This can be the case especially if you are far away from your support network and familiar surroundings.
-During semester time you can turn to the Student Health Centre or the University Church in the daytime.
+During semester time you can turn to the Student Health Service or the University Church in the daytime.

 018-471 69 00

 Counsellors, psychologists and a doctor work at the Student Health Service.